samjulien/blog/_posts/2018-04-16-introducing-the-mfa-api.markdown

 ![MFA Switch](https://cdn.auth0.com/blog/oauth2-mfa-api/1-mfa-enable.png)

 However, some of our customers have requested to have more control over the MFA process.
-For example, one of our customers, a major bank developing a payment app akin to [Venmo](https://venmo.com/), wants to have full control of the enrollment process and second factor prompt.
-For this reason we have developed a new API to give back control to you when required.
+For this reason, we have been working with [ATEA Norge]() and other customers under a private BETA program to find the right implementation for this feature.
+The result: a new API for MFA to give back control to you when required.
 Let's check it out.

 ## A Simple API
 The API works by introducing some changes to how the `/token` endpoint behaves.
 Let's take a look.